HanetakaChou/hanetakachou.github.io/README.md

 ## Acknowledgment

-If you find there are any mistakes or improvements, please don't hesitate to contact me by [email](mailto:HanetakaChou@outlook.com).
+If you find there are any mistakes or improvements, please don't hesitate to post [issues](https://github.com/HanetakaChou/hanetakachou.github.io/issues).

 ## C Plus Plus